-While a typical workers’ compensation hearing loss claim would usually result in an award of tens or hundreds of thousands of dollars, the situation is very different with 3M’s CAEV2.
-Not only did these defective combat earplugs injure our military service members, but those injuries may also have prevented some from continuing their careers.
-People in similar hearing loss cases have received awards on the order of millions of dollars.
+While a typical workers compensation hearing loss claim would usually result in an award of tens or hundreds of thousands of dollars, CAEV2 lawsuits may end in larger awards.
+Individuals whose careers and earning potential were damaged by hearing loss have received awards on the order of millions of dollars.
 No amount is guaranteed, but monetary damages can be awarded for any of the following reasons:

 - Past or expected medical expenses including specialist visits, laboratory tests, prescriptions, occupational and mental therapy

 - Past or future hearing aids